 With that said, let's jump into how to create a private key and public key in the command line.
 If you'd prefer to use PuTTy for this, follow our guide here instead and then connect with the PuTTY client.

-The first step is to create a key on your local machine.
+The first step is to create an SSH key on your local machine with:

 ssh-keygen -t rsa